userdw/Intel_Ready_to_Fly_Drone/07._Basic_Image_Processing_with_OpenCV_and_Python/01. Images/README.md

 In this section, we will use well known image of Lenna above for testing purpose.
 It will be easier if we make a folder for each practice project, then put our images and codes in it.

 Displaying image in OpenCV can be done in just 9 lines of code.
-It can get simpler, but we included some lines so the code can be more "universal".
+It can get simpler, but we included some lines so the code can be more _universal_.
 The code is as shown below:
 ```python
 import os, cv2
 import numpy as np